pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-03-proti-katakolo-a-bit-of-everything.md

 By the time the squall got to us, the waterspout had disappeared and all we got was a steady 15 knots and a few fat raindrops.
 All the better.
 We continued until the next squall.

-This time I had only put the smaller genua up and left the mainsail inside its bag.
+This time I had only put the smaller {{% explain "genua" "the foresail" %}} up and left the mainsail inside its bag.
 The wind increased steadily to over 20 knots, and another tentacle appeared, undulating as if were searching for a juicy, succulent boat to feast on.
 Waterspout are really quite fascinating to observe.
 I was slowly getting hypnotized, like Mowgli by that snake in Jungle Book.

 {{< image src="IMG_7074.jpg" alt="Thirsty for water.
 Hungry for boats." ratio="3x2" >}}